Picture book: Target audiences

-Picture books are aimed at young children.
+Picture books are most often aimed at young children.
 Many are written with vocabulary a child can understand but not necessarily read.
 For this reason, picture books tend to have two functions in the lives of children: they are first read to young children by adults, and then children read them themselves once they begin learning to read.

 Categories

 The majority of picture books are constructed in the same way as books for older children and adults, but there are a number of special types.